Paris’s best-kept secrets revealed

 6. Chinatown

 Like many other cities, Paris has its very own Chinatown in the Triangle de Choisy.
-Among the high rise buildings you can find hidden Buddhist temples and a large Asian supermarket, as well as localised Chinese signage.
-If you’re in Paris for the Chinese New Year, make a trip to see the parade in all its splendour.
+Among the high-rise buildings, you can find hidden Buddhist temples and a large Asian supermarket, as well as localized Chinese signage.
+If you’re in Paris for the Chinese New Year, make a trip to see the parade in all its splendor.

 Belleville, 3rd arrondissement

-For some culture-contrast, head to Palace de Versailles to immerse yourself in the French finery and luxury of a Parisian castle.
+For some culture contrast, head to the Palace de Versailles to immerse yourself in the French finery and luxury of a Parisian castle.